LOST-STATS/lost-stats.github.io/Machine_Learning/ab_testing.md

 - Clear primary metric: choose the most important metric before the test begins and avoid changing it partway through.
 - Duration and timing: run the experiment long enough to capture typical user behavior, while avoiding seasonality or external events that could bias results.
 - Sample ratio: maintain the intended allocation ratio (for example, 50/50) and watch for traffic or instrumentation issues that shift the ratio.
+- Power and stopping rules: calculate sample size before the test starts, choose a minimum detectable effect, and decide whether the test will use a fixed horizon or a pre-registered sequential stopping rule.

+## Design Considerations: power, stopping rules, and test choice

+A/B testing is not just the final hypothesis test.
+It is the combination of experiment setup, metric selection, randomization, and analysis plan.
+Two important elements are statistical power (making sure the test can detect a practically meaningful effect) and stopping rules (avoiding bias from peeking or stopping early).

+The examples in this page show one common analysis path for binary conversion data.
+In practice, A/B testing can use different software and equivalent inference approaches:

+- a two-proportion z-test or an equivalent chi-squared test for binary conversion metrics,
+- a t-test or regression for continuous outcomes,
+- regression adjustments when covariates are needed to improve precision.

+Both the Python and R examples below use the same A/B setup: two variants, conversion counts, visitor totals, and the same two-proportion z-test for comparison.
+The important point is that the underlying experimental design is what makes this A/B test, not the specific language used for the final comparison.

 ## Python Implementation Example